 d – Alignment of the title and summary text.

 Scroll further down to see additional settings that control how the gallery appears.
-You can set the number of items that are shown, the sort order, and the background color.
+You can set the number of items that are shown, use the featured content (if configured), set the sort order, choose an item type, and set the background color.
 You can configure the item cards by toggling the visibility of the thumbnail, item type, title, and summary.
 In addition, you can toggle a View gallery button which opens the group used to populate the item gallery.

 Add a link gallery